Women of Honor: End of partnership with Shimmer (2011–2015)

-For example on August 15, 2014 at ROH Field of Honor of 2014 Jay Lethal defeated Matt Taven for the ROH World Television Championship with Seleziya aka Seleziya Sparxs and Truth Martini in Jay Lethals conor.
-Seleziya was Jay Lethals female valet alongside his then male valet Truth Martini.
-During sometime Taeler Hendrix was also Jay Lethals female valet but the two ladies never at the same time valeted Jay Lethal.
+For example, during year 2011 Mia Yim was introduced to Ring of Honor Wrestling by Prince Nana as Princess Mia Yim afterwards from that point on she went on to valet his male stable alliance alongside him in Ring of Honor.
+Around that time she also had a match against Sara Del Ray in Ring of Honor Wrestling but was not successful.

-Another factual example during year 2011 Mia Yim was introduced to Ring of Honor Wrestling by Prince Nana as Princess Mia Yim after that from that point on she went on to valet his male stable alliance alongside him at Ring of Honor.
-She also had a match against Sara Del Ray in Ring of Honor Wrestling but was not successful.
+For another factual example during those years, during year 2013 Athena Reese was a part of a ROH stable by the name of Team RnB alongside another ROH wrestler by the name of A. C. H. weeks later A.C.H. ran into another ROH wrestler by the name of TaDarius Thomas and then the two made an alliance tag team stable name by the name of Adrenaline RUSH that primarily consisted of A.C.H. and TaDarius Thomas only from that point on.

-For a third factual example During year 2013 Athena Reese was a part of a ROH stable by the name of Team RnB alongside another ROH wrestler by the name of A. C. H. weeks later A.C.H. ran into another ROH wrestler by the name of TaDarius Thomas and then the two made an alliance tag team stable name by the name of Adrenaline RUSH that primarily consisted of A.C.H. and TaDarius Thomas only from that point on.
+Afterwards the three had a six-mix tag team match against MsChif, B. J. Whitmer, and Michael Elgin but were not successful.

-After that the three also had a six-mix tag team match against MsChif, B. J. Whitmer, and Michael Elgin but were not successful.
+For an even further factual example, on August 15, 2014, at ROH Field of Honor of 2014 Jay Lethal defeated Matt Taven for the ROH World Television Championship with Seleziya aka Seleziya Sparx and Truth Martini in Jay Lethal's corner.
+Seleziya was Jay Lethal's female valet alongside his then male valet Truth Martini.
+Shortly after that Taeler Hendrix returned to ROH and became Jay Lethal's female valet replacing Seleziya Sparx but the two ladies never at the same time valeted Jay Lethal.
+(They were known as The House of Truth.
+Scarlett Bordeaux was a part of the stable before both ladies.)